Teri Garr, star of ‘Young Frankenstein’ and ‘Tootsie,’ dead at 79

 Garr died Tuesday in Los Angeles, more than twenty years after she was diagnosed with multiple sclerosis, her manger Marc Gurvitz told CNN.

-She first shared her diagnosis publicly in an interview with CNN in 2002 in an effort raise awareness for others living with MS.
+She first shared her diagnosis publicly in a 2002 interview with CNN in an effort raise awareness for others living with MS.

-“I think everybody is scared and frightened when they hear something like that,” Garr recalled of first learning her diagnosis.
+“I think everybody is scared and frightened when they hear something like that,” Garr recalled of first learning her diagnosis, after visiting 11 doctors and experiencing years of symptoms they couldn’t explain.
 “That’s because there’s so much – you know, there’s not a lot of information out there about it.
 And a lot of people don’t know that it’s not that bad.
-I mean, I’m going on with my life.
+I mean, I’m going on with my life.”

 The daughter of a Broadway performer and a Rockette, Garr studied dance growing up and began auditioning soon after she graduated from high school in Los Angeles.
-Her intrepid career in Hollywood spans decades, with her earliest credits including appearances on TV shows like “Star Trek” and “That Girl.”
+Her earliest credits include dancing and appearing as an extra in films like Elvis Presley’s “Viva Las Vegas.”

+“I finally asked myself, Why am I not in the front?”
+Garr later reflected.
+“I didn’t study all those years to be in the back and get no money.”

-The 1970s proved to be a prolific time for Garr, apppearing on several episodes of the sketch comedy series “The Sonny and Cher Comedy Hour,” “The New Dick Van Dyke Show,” “The Odd Couple” and “The Bob Newhart Show,” among many others.
+The 1970s proved to be a prolific time for Garr, who apppeared on several episodes of the sketch comedy series “The Sonny and Cher Comedy Hour,” “The New Dick Van Dyke Show,” “The Odd Couple” and “The Bob Newhart Show,” among many others.

 The-CNN-Wire